Chris Lumsdon: Club career

-Sunderland AFC
+Sunderland

 Lumsdon began his career at Sunderland, making his first-team debut against Wolverhampton Wanderers on 7 February 1998.
 In the same week, he signed a five-year professional contract, and was also called up to the England under-18 squad.
 He was part of the Sunderland squad that won the Championship title in the 1998–99 season under manager Peter Reid.

 After Sunderland were promoted to the Premier League, Lumsdon impressed in pre-season matches against Rangers and Sampdoria in the centre of midfield.
 He made his Premiership debut on the first day of the 1999–2000 season against Chelsea at Stamford Bridge.
 Lumsdon remained part of the first-team squad over the next three seasons, as Sunderland enjoyed consecutive 7th-place finishes.

 A loan spell to Blackpool was arranged in 2000, in order that he gain first team experience.
 A successful sixteen-match loan at Crewe Alexandra in the Championship followed, with manager Dario Gradi submitting bids in the region of £500,000 for his services.

 His final game for Sunderland was a League Cup encounter against Walsall on 14 September 1999.
 He played the full game in a 3–2 win.

 Lumsdon was offered a new long-term contract by Peter Reid to extend his stay at Sunderland, however, Chris stated he wanted to play more regularly and rejected the contract to pursue a move to the Championship.